mustafamuratcoskun/question-answer-rest-api/question-answer-specifications.md

 ### Questions
-- List all bootcamps in the database
+- List all questions - Public Operation
-   * Pagination
-   * Select specific fields in result
-   * Limit number of results
+   * Paginate and  Limit number of Questions
-   * Filter by fields

-- Search bootcamps by radius from zipcode
-  * Use a geocoder to get exact location and coords from a single address field
+   * Sorting Questions By Most-Answered, Most-Liked or More Recent(Default)
+   * Searching Questions By Title
+   * Population User Of The Question

-- Get single bootcamp
+- Get a single question with their answers - Public Operation

-- Create new bootcamp
+- Ask (Create) a New Question

   * Authenticated users only
   * Must have the role "publisher" or "admin"
   * Only one bootcamp per publisher (admins can create more)